 I am currently writing a book on why innovation accelerated in the eighteenth century in Britain, which in turn led to the Industrial Revolution.
 (You can read a summary of the book's argument here).
 One of my key findings is that innovation is a practice that spreads from person to person.
 I argue that people became innovators because they adopted an improving mentality - and that Britain experienced an acceleration of innovation because its innovators were committed to evangelising that mentality further.

-To stay updated on my research, sign up for my newsletter.
+To stay updated on my research, sign up for my email newsletter, Age of Invention.
 For my past writing, check out my blog.

-In terms of roles, I am currently historian-in-residence at the Royal Society for the Encouragement of Arts, Manufactures, and Commerce.
-I wrote a new history of the organisation from 1754 to the present day, which will be published by Princeton University Press in Spring 2020.
-For the past two years I was lecturer in Economic History at King's College London, and before that a post-doctoral research associate at Brown University's Political Theory Project.
+In terms of roles, I am head of innovation research at The Entrepreneurs Network, a UK-based think tank focused on encouraging innovation and entrepreneurship.
+I am also historian-in-residence at the Royal Society for the Encouragement of Arts, Manufactures, and Commerce, having written its latest history.
+For two years I was also lecturer in Economic History at King's College London, and before that a post-doctoral research associate at Brown University's Political Theory Project.
 I received my PhD in Political Economy from King's College London in 2016.
 To contact me:

 Email me: anton.howes [[at]] rsa.org.uk Or follow me on Twitter.

 Previous work: The Relevance of Skills to Innovation during the British Industrial Revolution, 1547-1851 (working paper)